 Ensure the dowel bar chair firmly holds the bar centered in the slot.
 Obtain the Engineer’s approval before using any dowel bar chairs.
 The Engineer will reject any chair design that may allow movement of the bar during the placement of grout.

 Use dowel bars 1-1/2 inches (38 mm) in diameter and 18 inches (460 mm) long.
 Center the filler board on the dowel.
-Coat the dowel bars with a thin of oil bond-breaking material just prior to installation in the slot.
+Coat the dowel bars with a thin uniform coat of new light form oil as a bond-breaking material just prior to installation in the slot.
 Place an expansion cap on each end of the dowels prior to installation.
 Ensure the expansion caps are tight fitting and made of non-metallic material which will allow 1/4 inch (6 mm) movement at each end of the dowel.

 Use two chairs to firmly hold the dowel bar in the slot during placement of the patching material.
 Furnish chairs that are a nominal 2-1/2 inch (65 mm) wide and center the dowel bar across the crack.
 Ensure the bar varies no more than 1/4 inch (6 mm) from parallel to the pavement surface and the centerline of the pavement.
 Just prior to placement of the patching material, make one or more passes of an air blast to provide a dust-free, clean slot to insure an adequate bond of the patching material.